cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 ..
 [1] For example, in weather forecasting workflows (and similar systems) each
        new forecast depends partly on the outcome of the previous forecast.

+..
+[2] By distinguishing graph branches that did not run but should have, from those that did not run but were optional.

+..
+[3] This includes failed job submission, when the ``:submit`` output is not marked as optional.